|Cream Horns (otherwise known as Lady Locks or Clothespin Cookies)|

 Does not need to be refrigerated for storage.

 The pastry recipe that came with the molds: They turned out, they are beautiful and they taste great, but are definitely more of a 'cookie' than a puff pastry.
 I don't hold that against the recipe... french pastries are hard to make at home!
-I do plan on making these again - many times over!
-But I will use a store bought puff pastry in its place.

 You might be interested in related products;